TheOdinProject/curriculum/rails_programming/chat_project/refactor_room_form.md

 <%= render "room_form" %>
 ```

 Now if you try and edit a room you should see the same form you did previously.
+Whenever you make a change like this run your full test suite afterwards to ensure a change in code hasn't broken any tests.
+They should all still be green.

 Now that this has been finished let's consider what we just did.
 Both our new and edit views started and finished being identical but by extracting the form out into a partial if we need to change the form, such as add a new input field, we only need to make the change in one place.
 We've removed the code smell which in this case was having to change the same code in two places whenever a change to the room form was made.